 Among nearby Ottawa’s culinary enticements is Tangled Roots Brewery Company, dishing up scrumptious bites alongside a wide array of house-brewed beers.
 To boot, proceeds from some of the venerable outpost’s sudsy lineup benefit local causes.
 Take the Path Mender Pale Ale, for instance, which helps raise money to preserve the trails at Starved Rock.
 Drinking for good always tastes better.

 In Peru, newcomer Star Union Spirits is churning out surprisingly delicious vodka, rum, brandy, and a tequila-like Rested Agave spirit that drinks like a belly-warming reposado.
 And if the booze alone wasn’t enough of a draw, the distillery shares a complex with the one-of-a-kind Westclox Museum, a fascinating trip back in time where guests can admire antique clocks while learning about the factory’s storied industrial past.

-Ground-based options include Cedar Point Cedar Creek Ranch, where a fleet of horses leads riders on an unforgettable stroll through nature trails traversing 60 acres of forests.
-The outpost also offers Goat Yoga—because what could be cuter than an army of goats dawdling around while you perfect your sun salutations?
+A fleet of horses leads year-round riders on an unforgettable stroll through nature trails traversing 60 acres of woodland over at Cedar Creek Ranch, weather permitting.
+In the spring, the outpost also offers Goat Yoga—because what could be cuter than an army of goats dawdling around while you perfect your sun salutations?
 According to lore, this particular yoga practice has positive effects on your glutes, as well as your mood.

 Peruse the wares at small town shops

 Roll over to N. 25th Road for a dose of mom and pop congeniality at Jack’s Camp Store.
 Operated out of a local garage, this hidden gem is stocked with ice, flashlights, firewood, flip flops, ketchup, mustard, and anything else you might need for a killer campout.
 Note that they’re cash only, so make sure to bring those bills.